Mills College at Northeastern University: Student clubs and organizations

 There are more than 50 student organizations at Mills run by both undergraduate and graduate students.
 These groups host campus-wide art exhibitions, dance performances, concerts, and lectures, as well as annual events such as Black & White Ball, Earth Day Fair, and Spring Fling.

 Students also participate in the Associated Students of Mills College (ASMC), an executive board of elected and appointed positions.
 Under the governance of a student-drafted Constitution, the board manages and disburses an annual budget that supports more than 50 student organizations, student publications, campus-wide events, and various student initiatives.
 ASMC is the voice of the student body to the college administration.

 Mills' undergraduate student publications include the Campanil, the campus newspaper; the Crest, the Mills College yearbook; and the Mills Academic Research Journal (MARJ).
 Additional Mills publications include The Walrus Literary Journal, the Womanist, A Women of Color Journal, and the 580 Split journal of arts and letters.

 Athletics

 Prior to the 2022 merger, the school's athletic teams competed as the Mills College Cyclones.
-Mills was a member of the Division III level of the National Collegiate Athletic Association (NCAA), primarily competing in the Coast to Coast Athletic Conference.
+Mills was a member of the NCAA Division III ranks, primarily competing in the Coast to Coast Athletic Conference (C2C).

 Mills fielded six intercollegiate women's varsity sports teams: cross country, rowing, soccer, swimming, tennis and volleyball.

 All varsity sports at Mills College at Northeastern are currently on hold in light of the new merger.